Awizp/cyberdude-networks-landing-page/README.md

-# Cyberdude Networks Landing Page
+# Cyberdude Networks | Fullstack Career Page

 A responsive, visually appealing landing page for Cyberdude Networks, built using just HTML and CSS.
 Designed to showcase the company's services and brand with a modern, user-friendly interface that adapts seamlessly across all devices.